 7. Nashville International (80.2)

-Pros: provides plenty of amenities for travelers including children’s play area and meditation room; great for domestic flights.
+Pros: provides plenty of amenities for travelers including a children’s play area and meditation room; great for domestic flights.

-Cons: lack of parking places.
+Cons: lack of parking facilities.

 8. Las Vegas McCarran International (78.1)

 McCarran International Airport is an international airport in Paradise, Nevada and is the main government airport for public use in the Las Vegas Valley, a metropolitan area in the U.S. state of Nevada, about 5 miles (8 km) south of Downtown Las Vegas.

 Pros: provides a variety of food and shopping options available 24/7.